 I hope this finds your new year off to a great beginning!

-It’s actually not an official word, but it is my new theme.
-Here is why – clarity often requires a clearing.
+Clearity is a state of being that is clear of things that drag on you.
 Think of a clean canvas, an unplanted garden, an empty room, a blank page, a clear vista – all places to potentially create anew without the distortions of the past or present.
+Even a new fresh relationship may have the quality of clearity.

-I am not clearing out everything in my life, but as I approach decisions and conversations I’m determined to clear away my doubts, fears and judgments.
+For me, as I approach my days, I’m determined to clear my needless doubts, fears, and judgments.
 I know I can do this by deepening my centeredness, continuing to refine my intentions, and choosing growth-minded support.
-If a decision doesn’t feel clear, it’s a no, at least until more new information is gathered or more old stuff is cleared away..
-Making a clearity decision is better than making a poor decision quickly.

 Clearity has huge relevance to the work I do with leaders and teams.